Counter-Terrorism and Security Act 2015: Effects

 In December 2015, under a remit of the act which places local authorities, prisons, NHS trusts and schools under a statutory duty to prevent extremist radicalisation taking place within their walls, teachers reported a 10-year-old boy to the police after he had misspelled the word "terraced" and written "I live in a terrorist house".
-He was subsequently interviewed by police and social services and had his home searched.
+He was subsequently interviewed by police and social services and had his home searched.This article has now been removed from The Guardian's website pending investigation.

 In February 2016, Ken Macdonald warned that the "prevent" aspect of the law risked a "chilling effect" on academic debate and a "deadening impact" on research at universities.